 We had a work crew that included Barb and me, Jeff and Amanda, Wayne and Bonnie, and two of their close friends, Amy and Doug.
 While I was cutting the wheat, Barb, Amanda, Bonnie and Amy worked to collect the cut shafts into fist-sized bundles called sheaves.
 Jeff, Wayne, and Doug bound each sheaf together and staked them into shocks for further drying.
 To build each shock, a number of sheaves were stood upright (erect) on the ground in a circle with the heads bearing the wheat grains leaning against one another at the top.
 Once the standing base of each stack was formed, a final sheaf was fanned into a disk and pressed into place on the top as a cap.
 This structure keeps the grain husks above the ground so they can be further dried by the breeze.
 We only managed to cut half of the wheat crop before the heat became too intense to finish the job.
 Unfortunately, I no longer have the stamina I had when I first mowed with a scythe due to my advancing age and declining physical condition, which I attribute to the deleterious effects of modern living and conveniences I have suffered from a 30-year professional career of office work.
 I often refer to my former office job as “butt work,” because it was those muscles that I exercised most when doing it.
 Hopefully, the pictures accompanying this post will help illustrate the process I have explained.

 Although we did not complete the reaping process, it is only the first step in producing wheat.
 The next step is to “flail” the wheat to separate the hulls containing the wheat grain from the shafts.
-This involves placing the sheaves on a tarp or sheet and beating it with a flail, which is a device constructed of two short shafts connected by a cord that most closely resembles nunchucks.
+This involves placing the sheaves on a tarp or sheet and beating them with a flail, which is a device constructed of two short shafts connected by a cord that most closely resembles nunchucks.
 Some people just stomp the sheaths like grapes to loosen the grains from the stocks.

 The third step is to winnow the wheat, which may involve tossing the flailed wheat into the air so that the breeze blows the chaff (husks that surround the wheat grains) and residue away while the heavier grains fall onto the tarp or sheet.
 Jeff plans to winnow the wheat using an antique, hand-cranked winnowing device he has acquired.